rizinorg/rizin/librz/inquiry/README.md

 ## TODO

-* Finish and test cfg recovery for all cases
-* Also make sure to test fallthrough and jump target fields of interp blocks
 * Add final pass for analysis and integrate xrefs and other yield info in result

 ## Interpreter Notes